upptime/upptime.js.org/docs/get-started.md

 After saving, you will see confirmation text "Your site is ready to be published at...".
 For more information on enabling GitHub Pages, see the article on the GitHub website: [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 If you don't want to have a publicly-available status website, you don't have to enable publishing.
 If that is the case, you can also choose to keep your repository private.
-It is **not** possible to publish a status website from a private repository.
+It is **not** possible to publish a status website from a private repository without using an API proxy with authentication.
+See [#54](https://github.com/upptime/upptime/issues/54) and the [Configuration for `apiBaseUrl`](https://upptime.js.org/docs/configuration#custom-api-base-url) to learn how to set up a status website from your private repository.

 ### Add repository secrets